DPIclimate/broker/doc/tago/poller.md

   is not yet known how to map the pump number to an actual depth such as '1 metre'.

-Existing devices can return this parameter as `active_index`.
-The poller accepts both names.

 These values can be different for each device so at each startup `params` must be called to get this information and associate it with the device API key or IoTa physical device id.

+The poller uses the first CSV column as the IoTa message timestamp because it is the sample time.
+The Tago record `time` remains in the stored raw message as the platform receipt time.
+A CSV timestamp without an offset is interpreted in `TAGO_DATA_TIMEZONE` and converted to UTC for publishing and checkpointing.

-The poller trims and uses each column heading as the corresponding timeseries name.
-It does not publish the first timestamp column as a reading because the Tago record timestamp is the IoTa message timestamp.
+The poller trims and uses each remaining column heading as the corresponding timeseries name.
+It does not publish the timestamp column as a reading.
 The reading selected by `index` is named `pump_number`, regardless of its header text.
 If a payload has more values than the header defines, the poller retains them as `unknown_1`, `unknown_2`, and so on.
 A payload with fewer values than its header, or with an out-of-range pump index, is quarantined.